opatiny/chemexper-internship-workbook/projects/hackuarium/understand-bioreactor-v5.md

 Link to the existing project: [https://github.com/Hackuarium/bioreactor](https://github.com/Hackuarium/bioreactor)

 ## Goal
-Understand bioreactor v5 log system and how serial communication works.
+Understand bioreactor v5 log system and how serial monitor works.

 ## Context
-We have to understand how the logs of the bioreactor are constructed and how serial communication works in order to make the serial to mqtt "convertor".
+We have to understand how the logs of the bioreactor are constructed and how serial monitor works in order to make the serial to mqtt "convertor".

 ## Parameters